AI coaching can help you fight gaslighting

 6. When you try to address issues, the gaslighter dismisses your concerns.

 When you bring a concern to a gaslighter, they’ll dismiss it (especially if it’s an issue they caused).
-This is yet another way they can manipulate you into believing that you’re the problem.
+This is yet another way they can manipulate you into believing you’re the problem.

-For example, you might notice that the suspected gaslighter frequently leaves you out of email threads relevant to your work.
+For example, you might notice that the suspected gaslighter frequently leaves you out of team email threads relevant to your work.
 When you ask them about it, they’ll say they didn’t mean to do it or that you’re being too hard on them for what was an honest mistake.

 7. Other people are starting to notice how the gaslighter treats you.

-This is a big one: When gaslighting goes on long enough, your colleagues will probably notice that you’re being treated differently.
+This is a big one.
+When gaslighting goes on long enough, your colleagues will probably notice that you’re being treated differently.
 Now, they may or may not say anything or help you.
 It’s up to you to find a trusted colleague who will be honest with you about what they’re noticing.

 8. You keep getting bumped to lesser, insignificant projects.